saadeghi/daisyui/packages/docs/src/routes/(routes)/docs/colors/+page.md

 <div class="p-10 bg-zinc-100 rounded-2xl">
   <div class="p-6 bg-zinc-50 border-2 border-zinc-200 text-zinc-800 rounded-lg [text-wrap:balance]">
-    This is a hardcoded dark text on a light background, it need double amount of class names to support dark mode.
+    This is a hardcoded dark text on a light background, it needs double the amount of class names to support dark mode.
   </div>
 </div>